Big Brother (Australian TV series) season 7: Gretel Goes In

 The final nomination show on Day 93 (23 July 2007) was a special where the housemates did not need to nominate and instead Killeen went into the Rewards Room to interview the housemates individually and ask questions supplied by the viewers.
 Hosted by Gretel Killeen.

 Quest For Glory

 The final Friday Night Live show on Day 97 (27 July 2007).

 Final Sunday Double Eviction

 Final Sunday Double Eviction was the last Eviction of Big Brother 2007, and was broadcast live in front of an audience on Day 99 (29 July 2007) from Dreamworld, and was hosted by Gretel Killeen.

 Finale

+The season finale aired on Day 100 (30 July 2007) in which all the previous houseguests returned to reflect on the season, and included a special Pantomime in which the past houseguests recreated some of the season's best moments.
+In addition, the final two housemates were reunited with loved ones, before leaving the house together.

+For the finale, the stage was modified with two large screens covering the sides of the eviction stage.

-The season finale aired on Day 100 (30 July 2007) in which Aleisha was announced the winner and Zach the runner-up.
-It was the closest winning margin in Australian Big Brother history of less than 500 votes and the announcement of the winner was delayed by an hour after the voting lines closed as votes were rechecked.
+It was the closest final in Australian Big Brother history of less than 500 votes and the announcement of the winner was delayed by an hour after the voting lines closed as votes were rechecked.
 At one point during the final episode, there was just 64 votes difference between the last two housemates.
+At the end of the show, Aleisha was announced the winner and Zach the runner-up.
 Aleisha is the second female to win Big Brother Australia.